snoyberg/codename-karka/README.md

 refactoring libraries.
 The ultimate goal for all of this can be summarized easily as:

-> Make it easier to adopt Haskell for writing large scale production
+> Make it easier to adopt Haskell for writing production software
-> software

 This document was originally written by Michael Snoyman, and has a bias towards my libraries.
 Hopefully others contribute their ideas